 Make sure you have adequate fluids and motor oil.
 Check to make sure you have antifreeze in your coolant tank and that it isn’t too diluted, since you don’t want your fluids to freeze during the colder months.

 In Chattanooga, TN, you won’t have to face very many icy days.
 You may, however, need to take several key steps to stay safer on the road in colder conditions.

 Make sure you check your tire tread and pressure.
 Worn-down tires may not provide the traction you need on winter roads.
 If you notice your tires losing tread, make sure you replace them.
 It’s also important to remember that cold temperatures can affect your tire pressure, causing dangerous situations.

 Avoid using your windshield wipers to remove frost.
 It could damage your wipers and prevent them from adequately clearing your windshield in the future.
 Most of the time, you won’t notice that damage until you’re already in trouble!

 Give yourself time to slow down.
 In occasional icy conditions, give yourself more room between you and the car in front of you in case you need to stop on slick pavement.
 You should also apply pressure to your breaks well before you think you need to at an intersection and creep down Chattanooga’s notoriously steep hills.

 Even if you follow all of these Chattanooga, TN, winter driving tips, you can’t always protect yourself from other drivers who drive recklessly in winter conditions.
 If you suffered injuries in a car accident caused by someone else, you deserve compensation.
-Jay & Brent at McMahan Law Firm will help you seek maximum compensation for your losses.
-Get your free case review today and let our experienced attorneys go to bat for you and the settlement you deserve.
+Jay & Brent at McMahan Law Firm will help you seek the maximum compensation for your losses.
+Get your free case review today and let our experienced attorneys fight for you and the settlement you deserve.